composewell/streaming-benchmarks/README.rst

 single value.
 They all do similar stuff and are generally expected to have similar cost.
 Benchmarks include:

-* `null:` Just discards all the elements in the stream.
+* `toNull:` Just discards all the elements in the stream.
 * `drop-all`: drops ``n`` elements from the stream where ``n`` is set to the length of the stream.
 * `last`: drops all the elements except the last one.